Funding Local Causes

 We are also looking for nominations of innovative and successful crime prevention projects carried out by young people for a National Crimebeat Award.
 Projects must prevent/reduce crime or anti-social behaviour or assist victims of crime and be delivered by young people, aged 25 and under, and involve them in the management.
 More information about the Awards can be found at National Crimebeat – The Youth Crime Prevention Charity of the High Sheriffs’ Association of England & Wales (national-crimebeat.com).

-If succesful in being put forward to represent Hertfordshire, groups will be considered by the High Sheriffs’ Association panel.
-Winners will be announced at the National Crimebeat Awards evening, held in London, on Tuesday 18th March 2025.
+If successful in being put forward to represent Hertfordshire, groups will be considered by the High Sheriffs’ Association panel.
+Winners will be announced at the National Crimebeat Awards evening, held in London, on Tuesday 17th March 2026.

 Time commitment for shortlisted groups

 If you are shortlisted for a High Sheriff Award you may be asked to receive a visit from some of the panel members to show them your work.
-This would be between November 2024 and January 2025.
+This would be between November 2025 and January 2026.
 You will also be asked to provide some information about your organisation for the awards ceremony presentation, which normally includes a short-written description, some images and video clips, which we will edit.
-You will be expected to attend an awards ceremony on Thursday 27th March 2025, further details of which will be shared closer to the time.
+You will be expected to attend an awards ceremony in March 2026, further details of which will be shared closer to the time.

 Further information